CrazyCloudCraft/wikitest/PlaceholderExpansion.md

 #### Internal class
 You can have the class inside your plugin.
 This has some advantages but can also have some disadvantages.
+If you include a PlaceholderExpansion class in your plugin, you MUST add and override the persist() method to return true otherwise if PlaceholderAPI is reloaded, your expansion will be unregistered and lost forever.

 ```java